-Unfortunately, most tenants can’t count on a have state bed bug disclosure law.
-But if so, how will you know if a rental property has a current or past problem with bed bugs?
-You can start by asking the current tenants or neighbors in nearby buildings, and you can point blank ask a potential landlord or manager (see the Nolo article How to Check Out a Landlord or Property Manager for advice on doing this).
+But if there's no local law requiring disclosures, how will you know if a rental property has a current or past problem with bed bugs?
+You can start by asking the current tenants or neighbors in nearby buildings, and you can point blank ask a potential landlord or manager.
 Hopefully, you'll get useful answers to your questions.

-Tenant Options for Landlord Failure to Make Bed Bug Disclosures
+Tenants' Options When a Landlord Fails to Make Bed Bug Disclosures

 - Suing the landlord for damages.
 In the event that a bed bug problem reappears in a building with a history of bed bugs, and you sue over lost or damaged possessions, costs of moving and any increased rent, and the psychological consequences of having lived with bed bugs, your changes of recovering will be enhanced by the property owner's lack of candor about past problems.
-A competent lawyer will argue that the landlord's failure to disclose a potentially dangerous situation set you up for financial and other costs that could have been avoided had the landlord been truthful.
-For more on suing the landlord for a bed bug problem see the related Nolo article on the subject.
+A lawyer could argue that the landlord's failure to disclose a potentially dangerous situation set you up for financial and other costs that could have been avoided had the landlord been truthful.